univention/ucsschool-id-connector/docs/development.rst

    |rarr| https://pytest.org

 Fastapi
-   The framework in which http APIs are developed.
+   The framework in which our HTTP APIs are developed.

    You need to be able to: